angband/angband/docs/attack.rst

 but not all do.

 Hold Monster:
-  Paralyses a monster until you hit them
+  Paralyses a monster until you hit them.
-  Increases chance of player getting a critical hit Normal duration 3-8 turns
+  Increases chance of player getting a critical hit.
+  Normal duration 3-8 turns.

 Stun Monster:
-  Reduces the monster's melee accuracy and damage by 25% 1 in 10 chance that the monster will miss the turn Increases chance of player getting a critical hit Normal duration 5-10 turns
+  Reduces the monster's melee accuracy and damage by 25%.
+  1 in 10 chance that the monster will miss the turn.
+  Increases chance of player getting a critical hit.
+  Normal duration 5-10 turns.

 Confuse Monster:
-  Monster spells fail 50% more often
+  Monster spells fail 50% more often.
-  Monster at least 40% more likely to miss target with spells/ranged attacks Monster ball & bolt spells sometimes go in the wrong direction 30% chance of erratic movement, more when more confused Increases chance of player getting a critical hit Normal duration 5-10 turns
+  Monster at least 40% more likely to miss target with spells/ranged attacks.
+  Monster ball & bolt spells sometimes go in the wrong direction.
+  30% chance of erratic movement, more when more confused.
+  Increases chance of player getting a critical hit.
+  Normal duration 5-10 turns.

 Slow Monster:
-  -2 speed, more if more slowed
+  -2 speed, more if more slowed.
-  Normal duration 10 or more turns
+  Normal duration 10 or more turns.

 Sleep Monster:
-  Puts monsters to sleep, but they can wake up again quite easily
+  Puts monsters to sleep, but they can wake up again quite easily.

 Scare Monster:
-  Monster will run away
+  Monster will run away.
-  Monster spells fail 20% more often
+  Monster spells fail 20% more often.

 Disenchant Monster:
-  Monster spells fail 50% more often
+  Monster spells fail 50% more often.
-  Normal duration 5-10 turns
+  Normal duration 5-10 turns.

 Non-melee attacks and resistances